DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-08-14-deferring-offers-iteration.md

 ---
-title: Deferring offers to the next cycle
+title: Deferring offers to the next cycle (iteration 2)
 description: Let providers defer offers to the next cycle
 date: 2020-08-14
 tags: